 Criterion 11: Program evaluation plan is evident.
-See CAQC's Program Assessment Standard #8 (Section 4.3.1).

 - Demonstrated that a formal, approved policy and procedure for periodic review and improvement is in place for the proposed program to determine whether student outcomes are achieved.
 Normally such assessments include the advice of external experts. - Demonstrated that the institution regularly allows for student, faculty and employer review of programs within the institution. - Demonstrated that information gathered from such evaluation is, or can be, utilized to improve the programs.